+To explore the questions above, we first computed relevant measures for Q1 through Q4 (lexical overlap, term relatedness, etc.) for each sentence pair in our dataset.
+We then calculated the correlations of these scores with the gold relatedness scores.\\[-10pt] \setitemize[0]{leftmargin=*}

 \textbf{Lexical Overlap}.
-A simple measure of lexical overlap between two sentences \gr{X} and \gr{Y} is the Dice Coefficient (the number of unique unigrams occurring in both sentences adjusted by their lengths): \textbf{Related Words:} We averaged the embeddings for all the tokens in a sentence and computed the cosine similarity between the averaged embeddings for the two sentences in a pair.
-This roughly captures the relatedness between the terms across the two sentences.\footnote{Other ways to estimate relatedness between sets of words across two sentences may also be used.} Token embeddings were taken from Google's publicly released Word2Vec embeddings trained on the Google News corpus \cite{mikolov2013efficient}.\footnote{\url{https://code.google.com/archive/p/word2vec/}}\\[-10pt]
+A simple measure of lexical overlap between two sentences \gr{X} and \gr{Y} is the Dice Coefficient (the number of unique unigrams occurring in both sentences, adjusted by their lengths): \textbf{Related Words:} We averaged the embeddings for all the tokens in a sentence and computed the cosine between the averaged embeddings for the two sentences in a pair.
+This roughly captures the relatedness between the terms across the two sentences.\footnote{Other ways to estimate relatedness between sets of words across two sentences may also be used.} Token embeddings were taken from Google's publicly released Word2Vec embeddings trained on the Google News corpus \cite{mikolov2013efficient}.

 \textbf{Related Words with same POS:} The same procedure was followed as for Q2, except that only the tokens for one part of speech \gr{(POS)} at a time were considered.
-We determined the part-of-speech of the tokens using spaCy \cite{spacy}.\footnote{We used the simple (coarse-grained) UPOS part-of-speech tags: \url{https://universaldependencies.org/docs/u/pos/}} \\[-10pt]
+We determined the part-of-speech of the tokens using spaCy \cite{spacy}.\footnote{We used the simple (coarse-grained) UPOS part-of-speech tags: {https://universaldependencies.org/docs/u/pos/}} \\[-10pt]

-\textbf{Related Subjects and Related Objects:} For Q4, which explores the importance of different parts of sentence structure in determining semantic relatedness, we employ the same process as Q2, except that for a given sentence: only those tokens marked as subject are averaged; and only those tokens marked as object are averaged.
-We use the packages spaCy \cite{spacy} and Subject Verb Object Extractor \cite{svo} to determine all tokens that are the subject and object in a sentence. \\[-9pt]
+\textbf{Related Subjects and Related Objects:} For Q4, which examines the importance of different parts of a sentence, we employ the same process as Q2, except that for a given sentence: only tokens marked as subject are averaged; and only tokens marked as object are averaged.
+We use the packages spaCy \cite{spacy} and Subject Verb Object Extractor \cite{svo} to determine all tokens that are the subject and object.\\[-9pt]